tlswg/tls13-spec/draft-ietf-tls-tls13.md

 more than one extension of the same type.

-Finally, note that extensions can be sent both when starting a new session and when requesting session resumption or 0-RTT mode.
-Indeed, a client that requests session resumption does not in general know whether the server will accept this request, and therefore it SHOULD send the same extensions as it would send if it were not attempting resumption.
+Finally, note that extensions can be sent both when starting a new session and when in resumption-PSK mode.
+Indeed, a client that requests session resumption does not in general know whether the server will accept this request, and therefore it SHOULD send the same extensions as it would send normally.

 In general, the specification of each extension type needs to describe the effect of the extension both during full handshake and session resumption.
 Most